 “Our observed universe has three dimensions of space.
 We propose that there may be a fourth dimension.
 The extra dimension may explain why dark matter hid so well from our attempts to study it in the lab, "says Dr. Philip Tanedo, assistant professor of physics and astronomy at UC Riverside and co-author of the new study, in a press release.

-A hunt that has lasted for a long time
+The fourth dimension?
+A hunt that has lasted a long time

 It was first proposed by the mathematical physicist and engineer William Thomson in 1884.